Best AI Robo-Advisor Alternatives for a 401(k) Rollover in 2026

 - The catch: It is not hands-off and does not manage money for you: Walnut does not custody funds or process the rollover itself, you open and fund the IRA at a broker, it frames returns as window returns because broker feeds rarely pass cost basis, and every trade needs your approval.

-The distinctive part is that the chat knows your real positions, frames each one against the S&P 500, and can turn research into a thematic basket you act on at your own broker.
+The distinctive part is that the chat knows your real positions, frames each one against the S&P 500, and can turn research into a thematic portfolio you act on at your own broker.
 Walnut does not custody money and does not process the rollover itself: you open and fund the IRA, it connects read-only by default, every trade needs your approval, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
 Walnut is not an investment adviser.

 Rollover-specific factors that actually matter